edgelesssys/contrast/docs/docs/deployment.md

 ## Generate policy annotations and manifest

 Run the `generate` command to add the necessary components to your deployment files.
-This will add the Contrast Initializer to every workload with the specified `contrast-cc` runtime class.
+This will add the Contrast Initializer to every workload with the specified `contrast-cc` runtime class and the Contrast Service Mesh to all workloads that have a specified configuration.
 After that, it will generate the execution policies and add them as annotations to your deployment files.
 A `manifest.json` with the reference values of your deployment will be created.

 ```sh
 contrast generate resources/